-With regular use they can help keep your dreads looking great and your scalp healthy and problem free.
+With regular use, this dread shampoo bar can help keep your dreads looking great and your scalp healthy and problem free.

-Why you will love this (75gm) Peppermint Soap.
+Why you will love this (85gm) Peppermint Soap.

 - Minty refreshing, memory improving and calming aromatherapy.